Meet Vischan Stix, Your Not so Average Skate Brand

 I think nature is part of our identity whether we want it or not.
 It's where you recharge and collect inspiration and energy.
 Visiting bigger cities like Malmö and Stockholm can be fun for sure.
 But you are always longing for home in some way.

-I remember trying to really get lost in a nature reserve in Stockholm.
+I remember trying to get lost in a nature reserve in Stockholm.
 We went off the trail and walked right into the bush for a long time.
-When we really thought we had found a place away from everything, we put up camp and were getting ready to relax.
-Then everything was disrupted by the sound of an ice cream truck haha.
-That can’t be healthy.
+Finally, when we thought we had found a place away from everything, we put up the tent and got ready to relax.
+Then everything was disrupted by the sound of an ice cream truck, haha.
+That can't be healthy.

 The cities up north have really sick spots.
 Luleå is one of my favorite places to skate ever.